OptimalBits/bull/docs/README.md

 });
 ```

+When a queue hits the rate limit, requested jobs will join the `delayed` queue.

 ## Named jobs

 It is possible to give names to jobs.
 This does not change any of the mechanics of the queue but can be used for clearer code and